-Over the course of the reporting period, the Investment Adviser excluded activities including, but not limited to banned weapons, controversial weapons, issuers with more than 10% revenue generated from thermal coal extraction and coal fired power generation and tobacco production and invested in issuers with responsible business practices in accordance with UNGC principles.
+Over the course of the reporting period, the Investment Adviser excluded activities including, but not limited to banned weapons, controversial weapons, companies with more than 10% revenue generated from thermal coal extraction and coal fired power generation and tobacco production and invested in companies with responsible business practices in accordance with UNGC principles.

-All holdings in the portfolio were assessed for their individual greenhouse gas intensity, resulting in PAI scores better than the benchmark.
+All holdings in the portfolio were assessed for their individual greenhouse gas intensity, resulting in PAI scores in line with the benchmark.
 The sub-fund also assessed ESG scores resulting in an ESG score above the benchmark throughout the reporting period.